liv-ac-uk/comp122/labs/word/README.md

 {% next %}

-## What's The Distance Between That?
+## Can You Measure The Distance Between That?

 Make a final modification to your program so that it can be given two input strings and the flag `-d`, so that it will print the Euclidean distance between the two joint bag of words vectors.